AdobeDocs/experience-manager-65.en/help/assets/managing-linked-subassets.md

 1. Using [Experience Manager desktop app](https://docs.adobe.com/content/help/en/experience-manager-desktop-app/using/using.html), fetch the digital assets on the local filesystem.
 Navigate to the filesystem location of the asset that you want to reference.
 1. Drag the asset from the local folder to the [!DNL Illustrator] file.

-1. Save the [!DNL Illustrator] file to the mounted drive, or [upload](/help/assets/managing-assets-touch-ui.md#uploading-assets) to the Experience Manager repository.
+1. Save the [!DNL Illustrator] file to the mounted drive, or [upload](/help/assets/managing-assets-touch-ui.md#uploading-assets) to the [!DNL Experience Manager] repository.

 1. After the workflow completes, go to the asset details page for the asset.
 The references to existing digital assets are listed under **[!UICONTROL Dependencies]** in the **[!UICONTROL References]** column.